Mohamed02/Accessiblity/Readme.txt

     will take you tab focus to the all the navs on the left panel. but it will be hidden for the user (that is , it is an offscreen content). this is not an appropritate behaviour.
     So Better hide the drawer using style display:none or visiblity hidden and then change it to block.

+    So if you want to hide an element hide it direclty usign hidden, or display none, thus it wont be readable by screen reader.
+    But dont hide it indirectly through opacity or z index, because though it is invisible, the screen reader will read it.

     you can use document.activeElement to find element which are currently focussed.